Actindo-AG/Documentation/Shopware6/Integration/01_ManageShopware6connection.md

     + If desired, enable for each payment method the toggles of all states for which the orders are to be imported.
 If you select no order state for a certain payment method, all orders with this payment method, regardless of their state, will be imported.
 All states available in Shopware 6 are displayed for each payment method.
 All payment methods configured in Shopware 6 are displayed.
 This allows you, for example, to only process payed orders for methods like PayPal where it is uncommon to process orders prior to them being paid.

+[comment]: (Check mit Oli: For every payment method you can select payment states an order has to have for it to be exported to the OMS.
+Also imported from Shopware to Actindo oder weiter exported zu OMS?)

 6. Click the *Tax classes* menu entry in the left side bar.
     The tax classes available in Shopware 6 are displayed on the right side.